St. Louis Brown Stockings: "Champions of the West"

 The St. Louis Brown Stockings entered the National League (NL) as a founding team the following season along with five other former NA teams and two new professional league entrants.
 George Bradley pitched the first no-hitter in Major League history on July 15, 1876, when the Brown Stockings defeated the Hartford Dark Blues, 2–0.
 It was one of Bradley's 16 league-leading and record-setting shutouts that season and his 1.23 ERA also led the league.
-Bradley and Pike (.323 batting average) led the Brown Stockings to a 45-19 record and a third-place finish.
+Bradley and Pike (.323 batting average) led the Brown Stockings to a 45–19 record and a third-place finish.

 Although the Chicago White Stockings finished with the best regular-season record – making them the default NL champions as no playoff existed – due in part to their already feverish rivalry, the White Stockings and Brown Stockings faced off in an unofficial five-game playoff for the title "Champions of the West."
 The Brown Stockings won the series.

 Expulsion

-With Bradley losing his effectiveness due to an arm injury in 1877 (his ERA increased to 3.31), the Brown Stockings slipped to 28-32 in 1877.
+With Bradley losing his effectiveness due to an arm injury in 1877 (his ERA increased to 3.31), the Brown Stockings slipped to 28–32 in 1877.
 The team signed stars Jim Devlin and George Hall from the Louisville Grays, only to become embroiled in a game-fixing scandal that resulted in the permanent expulsion of Devlin and Hall (and two other Grays players) from the league.
 The Grays and Brown Stockings both filed for bankruptcy in the aftermath of the scandal.
-However, the Brown Stockings continued to play as an independent barnstorming team on a semi-professional basis from 1878–1881.
+However, the Brown Stockings continued to play as an independent barnstorming team on a semi-professional basis from 1878 to 1881.